-Make sure that your staff members see the teacher professional development efforts as a process which lets them actively identify, and work towards, their learning needs.
+Make sure your staff members see the teacher professional development efforts as a process that lets them actively identify—and work toward—their learning needs.

-It’s not enough for us to give teachers more information about what works; we must also provide a framework for long-term integration of new skills.
+It’s not enough to give teachers more information about what works; they also need a framework for long-term integration of new skills.
 School and district leaders can empower teachers with a comprehensive plan that accommodates time for new learning as well as professional experimentation, personal reflection, and collaboration around new practices.